mlflow/mlflow/docs/source/tracking.rst

 .. note::
   - Parameters not explicitly passed by users (parameters that use default values) while using ``keras.Model.fit_generator()`` are not currently automatically logged.
-  - his feature is experimental - the API and format of the logged data are subject to change.
+  - This feature is experimental - the API and format of the logged data are subject to change.

 Gluon (experimental)
 --------------------
-Call :py:func:`mlflow.gluon.autolog` before your training code to enable automatic logging of metrics and parameters without the need for explicit log statements.
+Call :py:func:`mlflow.gluon.autolog` before your training code to enable automatic logging of metrics and parameters.
 See example usages with `Gluon <https://github.com/mlflow/mlflow/tree/master/examples/gluon>`_ .

 Autologging captures the following information: